peteroupc/html3dutil/doc/H3DU.Camera.md

 #### Return Value

 An array of three numbers giving the X, Y, and Z coordinates of the camera's position, respectively.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.Camera_getVectorFromCenter'></a>
 ### H3DU.Camera#getVectorFromCenter()